 People with Alzheimer's disease experience a mixture of emotions — confusion, frustration, anger, fear, uncertainty, grief and depression.

-If you're caring for someone with Alzheimer's, you can help them cope with the disease by being there to listen, reassuring the person that life can still be enjoyed, providing support, and doing your best to help the person retain dignity and self-respect.
+If you're caring for someone with Alzheimer's, you can help them cope by being there to listen.
+Reassure the person that life can still be enjoyed, provide support, and do your best to help the person retain dignity and self-respect.

 A calm and stable home environment can help reduce behavior problems.
-New situations, noise, large groups of people, being rushed or pressed to remember, or being asked to do complicated tasks can cause anxiety.
+New situations, noise, large groups of people, being rushed or pressed to remember, or being asked to do complex tasks can cause anxiety.
 As a person with Alzheimer's becomes upset, the ability to think clearly declines even more.

 Caring for a person with Alzheimer's disease is physically and emotionally demanding.
-Feelings of anger and guilt, stress and discouragement, worry and grief, and social isolation are common.
+Feelings of anger, guilt, stress, worry, grief and social isolation are common.

 Caregiving can even take a toll on the caregiver's physical health.
-Paying attention to your own needs and well-being is one of the most important things you can do for yourself and for the person with Alzheimer's.
+Pay attention to your own needs and well-being.
+It's one of the most important things you can do for yourself and for the person with Alzheimer's.

-If you're a caregiver for someone with Alzheimer's, you can help yourself by:
+If you're a caregiver for someone with Alzheimer's, you can:

-Your primary care doctor may refer you to a neurologist, psychiatrist, neuropsychologist or other specialist for further evaluation.
+Your health care professional may refer you to a neurologist, psychiatrist, neuropsychologist or other specialist for further evaluation.

 You can prepare for your appointment by writing down as much information as possible to share.
 Information may include:

-Your doctor will likely ask a number of the following questions to understand changes in memory or other thinking skills.
-If you are accompanying someone to an appointment, be prepared to provide your perspective as needed.
-Your doctor may ask:
+Your health care professional will likely ask a number of questions to understand changes in memory or other thinking skills.
+If you are accompanying someone to an appointment, be prepared to provide your thoughts as needed.
+Your care professional may ask: